grpc/proposal/L37-go-custom-transports.md

 // A TransportMonitor is a monitor for client-side transports. type TransportMonitor interface {
-	// Connected reports that the Transport is fully connected - i.e. the
-	// remote server has confirmed it is a gRPC server.
-	//
-	// May only be called once.
-	Connected()
 	// OnError reports that the Transport has closed due to the error provided.
 	// Existing streams may or may not continue.
 	//